5 Ways to Start Your College Search

 Thinking of applying to college?
 Not sure what type of college or major is best for you?
 Wondering about the differences between public vs. private colleges or between a small liberal arts school and a large state school?
 Want to know college application deadlines?
 Curious to learn what those college admissions and financial aid terms mean?

 We’re here to help.

-College Board BigFuture™ tool gives students free, comprehensive college planning resources.
-Make personalized college lists, save scholarship searches, and compare college costs at bigfuture.org.
+BigFuture™ gives students free, comprehensive resources to plan for life after high school.
+Make personalized college lists, explore careers, save scholarship searches, and compare college costs at bigfuture.org.

 Starting Your College Search

 One of the first steps in the college planning process is to explore colleges.
 With thousands of choices, it's hard to know where to begin.
 Take these five steps to kick off your college search and start building a list.

 - Open up a discussion with your family, guardian, school counselor, or teacher about your interests and goals.
 Find out how you can start building a network and create a mentor/mentee relationship for advice and support.
 Talk to people who’ve been to college and learn about their experience.

 - Keep an eye out for college brochures and emails in your mailbox and inbox.
 This information gives you a better understanding of your options and can help you find the school that’s right for you.
 If you’re not receiving college mail yet, join Student Search Service® to connect with colleges and scholarship programs.
 Students who are contacted by colleges through Student Search Service receive, on average, 29% more offers of college admission.
 To opt in, visit this page, sign into your College Board account, and click “Yes”.

 - Attend college fairs held at your school, virtually, a nearby conference center, or a local community center.
 These events are an ideal way to meet college representatives and ask questions about student organizations or dorm life.
 Make sure to get email addresses so you can send thank-you notes later.